mpkondrashin/certlist/README.md

 -	ManagmentIP - Tipping Point IPS management IP address
 -	Tos - Tipping Point IPS TOS version

+**Note:** if same certificate used in mode than one Server SSL Profile/IPS, then they all will be listed in CSV file separated by comma.

 ## How to use:
 1. Create API Key
 2. Write config file